Volunteer at St. Joseph Health

 For students pursuing health-related careers or looking to give back.
 Programs run by semester:

-• Fall: Apply by first week of July
+• To Volunteer in the Fall: Apply by last week of June

-• Summer: Apply by first week of April
+• To Volunteer in the Summer: Apply by first week of April

 Volunteer start dates align with Texas A&M University’s academic calendar.
 If accepted into the volunteer program, your immunization requirements may be sent to sjh.volunteer@commonspirit.org.
 Apply early, as space is limited.